openshift/enhancements/enhancements/two-nodes-openshift/2no.md

 Use RedFish compatible Baseboard Management Controllers (BMCs) as our primary mechanism to power off (fence) unreachable peers and ensure that they can do no harm while the remaining node continues.

-Upon a peer failure, the RHEL-HA components on the surivor will fence the peer and use the OCF script to restart etcd as a new cluster of one.
+Upon a peer failure, the RHEL-HA components on the surivor will fence the peer and use the OCF script to restart etcd as a new cluster-of-one.

-Upon a network failure, the RHEL-HA components ensure that exactly one node will survive, fence it's peer, and use the OCF script to restart etcd as a new cluster of one.
+Upon a network failure, the RHEL-HA components ensure that exactly one node will survive, fence it's peer, and use the OCF script to restart etcd as a new cluster-of-one.

 In both cases, the control-plane will be unresponsive until etcd has been restarted.